mrkkrp/fix-word/README.md

    The quick brown fox jumps over THE LAZY DOG.^
    ```

-   The point doesn't move, this allows user to fix recently entered words
+   The point doesn't move, this allows us to fix recently entered words and
-   and continue typing.
+   continue typing.

-2. If the point is placed inside of any part of a word, the whole word is
+2. If the point is placed inside of a word, the entire word is transformed.
-   transformed.
-The point is moved to first character of the next word.
-This
+   The point is moved to the first character of the next word.
+This allows
-   allows to transform words repeatedly using the dedicated key binding.
+   us to transform several words by invoking the command repeatedly.

    ```
    ^The quick brown fox jumps over the lazy dog.